These treadmills are operated by the user without a motor. The belt moves by the motion of your feet as you push down and back on the belt.

-- Cushioning - You can help reduce the harsh effects that running takes on your joints, knees and legs with a cushioned deck.
+- Cushioning - You can help reduce the harsh effects that running can take on your joints, knees and legs with a cushioned deck.
 A fully cushioned deck is ideal for runners who want maximum padding as they exercise.
 Models with an adjustable setting can accommodate a household of runners with various needs, while a harder deck can resist early wear and tear and imitates roads or other pavement.

 - Deck width and length - Make sure you're able to fit on and use your equipment properly.
 A treadmill with a wider, longer deck allows you to move more naturally as you work out from home.
 Look for a model that can accommodate your normal stride and physical size without adjusting how you run or walk.
 A wider deck allows larger users to get on and off the equipment more comfortably.

 - Water bottle holder - A console water bottle holder helps remind you to stay hydrated while you work up a sweat.
-Make sure you're able to reach the holder while the treadmill's in use to get the most out of this feature.

 - MP3 Port - Cue your favorite music in an instant with an MP3 port.
 These convenient ports allow you to plug in your own MP3 player for easy access to your music library.

 - Bluetooth - Sync your equipment to a laptop or smartphone to view and track distance walked, calories burned and more data with a wireless Bluetooth connection.
 This is a great feature for anyone who divides their time between a home gym and the neighborhood fitness center.